JioMeet/JioMeetHealthCareTemplate_iOS/README.md

 ### Main App Changes

-You need to provide both your app-group and screen share extension bundle identifier to JioMeet UI SDK.
-Please use `JMUIKit` class `appGroupName` and `screenShareExtensionBundleIdentifier` static variables to provide this info.
+You need to provide both your app-group and screen share extension bundle identifier to SDK.
+Use below methode to provide screen share parameters

 ```swift